Charles is a longtime sportswriter with a deep appreciation for mixed martial arts and boxing.

 He holds many MLB hitting records, including most career home runs, most home runs in a single season, and most career walks.

 Barry Bonds had the best hand-eye coordination in MLB history, and this was one of the reasons he was able to hit home runs like it was nobody’s business.
 It can be difficult for even an elite hitter to focus and concentrate at the plate because of the time factor involved with the swing.

 The hitter needs to concentrate and focus for only a short time period, usually only a few seconds per pitch.
 Even a split-second loss of focus can result in failure.
 This is what made Barry so special, considering his home run record.

 Barry Bonds Homers at Yankees Stadium

-Roger Federer is considered the greatest tennis player of all time by many players and analysts.
+Many players and analysts consider Roger Federer the greatest tennis player of all time.
 He has won 19 Grand Slam singles titles, the most in history for a male tennis player.

 Is there any other athlete you feel is gifted with extraordinary hand-eye coordination but was unable to make it on this list?
 Please let me know in the comments section below.